 Gravity Cask Tap

 Cask Ale is unfiltered and unpasteurized, meaning that the yeast is still living in the container.
 Serving these without the aid of pressurized gases helps keep the yeast present and the slow fermentation can continue to keep the beer fresh.
-This is the ‘hand pump’ that almost disappeared with the advent of pressurized containers, but you may still see at some traditional or niche beer bars.
+This is the ‘hand pump’ that almost disappeared with the advent of pressurized containers, but you may still see it at some traditional or niche beer bars.

 Beer Tapping Events